enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 While commercial tools like Stardog or Amazon Neptune were briefly surveyed to provide a broader overview, they were not considered viable options due to the project's scale and cost constraints.
 Fuseki had already been used successfully in a previous project, where it proved effective and simple to work with.
 The only notable limitation is the lack of built-in role-based access control for managing users and permissions [@fuseki].

 ## SPARQL Query Editor
 To enable users to interact with the triplestore, a graphical SPARQL query editor was also required.
 The team evaluated several tools and selected YASGUI, a widely used and actively maintained editor.
 YASGUI offers helpful features such as syntax highlighting, validation, and autocompletion [@yasgui].
-One of its most valuable capabilities is its plugin architecture, which allows for custom extensions, for example, rendering query results directly on a map, making it ideal for enhancing user experience in this project.
+One of its most valuable capabilities is its plugin architecture, which allows for custom extensions, for example, rendering query results directly on a map, making it ideal for enhancing user experience in this project. \
+[Exemplary SPARQL Queries](#chap:sparql-queries) can be found in the appendix to showcase the data model's structure and the flexibility of data retrieval.

 ## REST Framework
 To implement REST services, several frameworks were evaluated with a focus on performance, ease of development, Docker compatibility, and ecosystem maturity.
 While the programming language was not fixed, the team had experience with Python, Java, Rust, and JavaScript.
 The following options were considered: